jupyter-widgets-contrib/jupyter-widgets-contrib.github.io/.github/ISSUE_TEMPLATE/transfer-repository-to-this-organization.md

 -->

 - [ ] You are owner of the repository you want to transfer
-- Which role do you want to have in the `jupyterlab-contrib` organization (check one of):
+- Which role do you want to have in the `jupyter-widgets-contrib` organization (check one of):
-  - [ ] Help with all `jupyterlab-contrib` repositories
+  - [ ] Help with all `jupyter-widgets-contrib` repositories
   - [ ] Help with the transferred repository only
   - [ ] I don't have time anymore to keep helping the project
 - The transferred repository (check one of):